 Many of the problems we/they encounter in our experience at work are set within ourselves – procrastination, self-doubt and lack of confidence, poor relationship management and so on.
 When someone tries to ‘manage’ us out of this problem it can often muddy the waters.
 It may come with good intention but when you share your experience of how you fixed it, or tell me what I should do about it, or give me best advice – there is a very good chance that I don’t own that action, may not have bought into the rationale for it, and probably won’t do what you suggest .
 Or – worse – because I don’t understand I will go the wrong way about it and cause myself more… procrastination, self-doubt, problem relationships, blah-di-blah-di-blah.

 So, here’s the thing!
 (My CEO always says that and it is very convincing – so I am about to be convincing OK!!).
 Using a coaching approach as a manager means that you do support people – to solve their own problems, to unravel their own confusions and doubts, to gain their own perspective and to decide on and commit to their own action and strategies.
 In other words – to get out of their own way and move forward.
 The benefits for all are obvious!
 What’s not so obvious at this point, I concede, is the ‘how to’.

-Come and join me at our Coaching for Performance course and find out how to incorporate coaching into your management approach, what makes a great coaching conversation – and why your jigsaw isn’t any better than my jigsaw.
+Come and join me at our Coaching for Performance course on 19 May and find out how to incorporate coaching into your management approach, what makes a great coaching conversation – and why your jigsaw isn’t any better than my jigsaw.
 And what’s all this about jigsaws anyway?